egoist/routes-generator/README.md

 ### Nesting Routes

-when both `user.vue` and `user/index.vue`, the latter will be used as child route:
+When both a file and a directory with the same name as the file exist, the files in the directory will be used as child routes:

 In: